 1.1.
 Strategic positioning of the new product or new activity

-As a direct consequence of the poor behaviour of complex payoffs and black boxes strategies in 2008, customers now favour simple and fully transparent investments tailored to their needs.
+As a direct consequence of the behaviour of black boxes strategies in 2008, customers now favour simple and fully transparent investments tailored to their needs.

 Systematic strategies embedded inside rule based indices deal with the major part of above investor’s concerns.